cim-iec/cimverter/README.md

 ### Project Folder may has authority problem on Linux:

     sudo chown -R [your account username] CIM2Mod/

+### setDependencyCheckOff() should be added right now before bug fixed of the CIM Parser
+    see line 133 in main.cpp

 ### Solve Eclipse CDT indexer unresolve inclusion problem:

 * Right click Project-> Properties-> Paths and Symbols -> Includes in GNU c++: